Prep time: 15 mins | Cook time: 45 mins | Serves: 4

 -Add boiled bananas and begin mashing gently using a wooden or potato masher, leaving some chunks for texture (about 70 % smooth).

--Gradually add most of the coconut milk while mashing until creamy and cohesive.
+-Gradually add most of the coconut milk while mashing until creamy and cohesive. - Simmer and Adjust

 -Add the remaining coconut milk and a splash of hot water if too thick.